-This short-term exchange begins at the end of May, when two Laurel 9th graders travel to Perth, Australia to spend approximately 6 weeks with a host family at St. Mary's Anglican Girls' School.
-The second part of the exchange occurs in October and November of the following school year, when the two St. Mary's host students come to Cleveland to spend 6 weeks here at Laurel!
+This short-term exchange begins at the end of May, when two Laurel Ninth Graders travel to Perth, Australia to spend approximately six weeks with a host family at St. Mary's Anglican Girls' School.
+The second part of the exchange occurs in October and November of the following school year, when the two St. Mary's host students come to Cleveland to spend six weeks here at Laurel!
 Neither institution charges tuition or fees for the visiting students, and no academic credits are given to the visiting students.

 Middle School Passport Program Trip for March 2019

 In partnership with Grand Classroom (www.grandclassroom.com), Laurel School is thrilled to offer this adventure trip to Arizona and Utah.
 Girls will build their resiliency through hiking, rock climbing, and floating in the amazing landscapes of the Southwest while learning some geology and history of this unique area of our country.